 - Parsley/Cilantro: Chop it finely, discarding the thick stems.

-Assembling Mediterranean cucumber tomato salad
+Assemble the cucumber tomato salad with feta

 Notes